top of page

 My father was a part time painter and there was always an art book open somewhere in the house and brushes soaking in a jar.
 My mother arranged wildflower sprigs and cut garden flowers in jugs around the house.
 I think that's what inspired me to paint my loose florals.

-After my B.A. from Trent University, I graduated in fine arts at OCAD in Toronto.
+After Trent University, I graduated in fine arts at OCAD in Toronto.

 While I studied art, I was hired part time in an advertising department.
-The days when layouts were hand drawn!
+Before computers - the days when layouts were hand drawn!

-My new 'reductive monochromatic' monoprint technique of ink on plexiglass series 'Don River Valley' -
+My new 'reductive monochromatic' monoprint technique of ink on plexiglass series 'Don River Valley' is a challenge but I love it!

 Bridge, trestle, mill, road, pathway – for centuries our urban interventions reshaped this river valley - the forest and the life it sustained was pushed back.
 Regardless of our interference, the trees returned, the river flows, the undergrowth spread.